 Representations from the Stratfield Mortimer Benefice and St Mary's school suggested that St John's Infant and St Mary's junior schools work together to assess the benefits and practicality of a co-operative development of the two schools including co-location for the benefit of future generations of children.
 St Mary's requested that the reservation of land for a relocated school be included in the NDP.
 At this time there is no evidence that the position on funding has changed and therefore land is not reserved for a relocated St Mary's school.
 However if after discussions between to the schools and the Benefice a reasonable prospect of funding is identified then the Parish Council would investigate the potential of such a scheme with all the interested parties.
-Such a project has been included in the Infrastructure section of this Plan, see page 50.
+Such a project has been included in the Infrastructure section of this Plan, see page 51.

 When these proposals were put to the community as part of the questionnaire they were endorsed by a large majority.
 The overwhelming majority of respondents wanted space reserved for a new St John's Infant School and space reserved for a new Doctors' surgery.
-The further question about moving St Mary's Junior School closer to the village centre in the fullness of time was not so well supported with a majority agreeing or strongly agreeing while a minority were against the idea.